 - Design and drawing skills

-You will also have the opportunity to get hands-on work experience with a professional company.
+You will also get hands-on experience with a professional company.

 The UK jewellery industry employs over 55,000 people and there are over 16,000 jewellery industry related businesses in the UK.
-You’ll graduate with the hand skills needed to become an apprentice – perhaps through The Goldsmiths’ Company Apprenticeship Scheme – or to go on to a job, or further or higher education courses.
+You will graduate with the hand skills, which could enable you to become an apprentice – perhaps through The Goldsmiths’ Company Apprenticeship Scheme – or go on to a job, or further or higher education course.

-For 2017 applicants should be aged between 16 and 19 on Monday 10 September 2017 and be able to attend the Goldsmiths’ Centre in Farringdon, London, from 9.30am – 4.30pm, Monday to Friday, during term time.
+2020 applicants should be aged between 16 and 19 on Monday 7 September 2020 and be able to attend the Goldsmiths’ Centre from 9.30am – 4.30pm, Monday to Friday, during term time.

 How do I apply?

 Applications for the Foundation Programme 2020/21 have now closed.
 If you would like to apply for the Foundation Programme 2021/22, please email our team at firstname.lastname@example.org for more information.